SpectoLabs/hoverfly-java-grpc/README.md

     public static HoverflyRule hoverflyRule = HoverflyRule.inCaptureOrSimulationMode("simulation.json", new GrpcConfig().simulationPreprocessor(new GcpApiSimulationPreprocessor()));
 ```

-Note: I set a `GcpApiSimulationPreprocessor` to remove GCP authentication request body from matching.
-The GCP OAuth request body contains time-sensitive data, and does not exactly match on previous captured data.
-This class is provided in the package.
+Note: The GCP OAuth request body contains time-sensitive data, and does not exactly match on previous captured data.
+The code above set a `GcpApiSimulationPreprocessor` to remove GCP authentication request body from matching.

 (c) SpectoLabs 2019.